melke/SlimLogger/README-LogglyDestination.md

 ##License

 * Copyright (c) 2015- Mats Melke.
-Please see LICENSE.TXT for details.
+Please see LICENSE for details.